Recipe for a Chicken Satay Rice Bowl.

 - Top with grilled chicken, vegetables and vinaigrette

-- Garnish with peanuts, cilantro and limes.
+- Garnish with peanuts, cilantro, and limes.

-While we cook Thai food frequently at home, we’ve also made it point to find a Thai restaurant in most places we visit on our travels.
-If you’re travelling soon, check out our list on this post.
+While we cook Thai food frequently at home, we’ve also made it a point to find a Thai restaurant in most places we visit on our travels.
+If you’re traveling soon, check out our list on this post.
 And pin this recipe if you might want to make it in the future

 Thanks for stopping by to visit today, I appreciate you more than you’ll ever know.
 And when you leave a comment…ah, it makes my heart sing!